kulichkoff/auth-o/libs/shared/mat3-ui/src/styles/README.md

 # Material 3 Styles

 This is a styles module.
-There are some masics of Material Design such as palette, typography, elevations abd even breakpoints.
+There are some basics of Material Design such as palette, typography, elevations abd even breakpoints.

 ## Include to the components